nationalarchives/da-ayr-webapp/README.md

 ### End To End Tests

 We have a separate End To End suite of [Playwright](https://playwright.dev/python/docs/intro) tests in the `e2e_tests/` directory.
-These are also written in python and use the `pytest-playwright` `PyPi` package to run the tests as specified in the poetry depednecies.
+These are also written in python and use the `pytest-playwright` `PyPi` package to run the tests as specified in the poetry dependencies.

 In addition to installing the package, before you run the tests for the first time on your machine, you will need to run `playwright install` to install the required browsers for the end to end tests.